-As mentioned above, high air temperature combined with intensive solar radiation favours the formation of ground-level ozone concentrations through the reaction of nitrogen oxides and water.
+As mentioned above, high air temperature combined with intensive solar radiation favours the formation of ground-level ozone through the reaction of nitrogen oxides and volatile organic compounds.
 In addition, particulate matter pollution can increase due to the formation of so-called secondary aerosols [24].
-On hot days, there is also little air circulation, so air pollutants generated in cities, in particular,
+On hot days, there is also little air circulation, so air pollutants generated in cities, in particular, air pollutants and disease Source: Own representation based on Schulz et al. [23]

-Table 1
+Table 1 Possible mechanisms that explain